shyam-habarakada/youtube-osx-menubar-player/README.md

 ![Alt text](./screenshot.png)

-## This is the very first and most monimal version.
-THe app pretends to be an iPhone browser so youtube sends you the
+## How to build

+* clone
+* switch to the directory
+* run `./make-package.sh`

+Run the app from the generated directory.